Your Pelvic Floor Is Still There — Here’s How to Find It

-- Your pelvic floor stretches and swells significantly during childbirth, which can make the muscles seem MIA for weeks afterwards.
+- Your pelvic floor stretches and swells significantly during childbirth, which can make the muscles seem MIA for weeks afterward.

-- Pelvic health physiotherapists recommend trying different visualisations and techniques to help feel your muscles again.
+- Pelvic health physical therapists recommend trying different visualizations and techniques to help feel your muscles again.

 *This content is designed to inform and inspire, but it is not meant to diagnose, treat or give specific medical advice.
 Always check with your health care provider about how to stay healthy and safe before, during and after pregnancy.

-Don't freak out.
+Don’t freak out.
 Your pelvic floor, the trampoline-like group of muscles between your tailbone and pubic bone, had to stretch like crazy to push that baby out.
 (If you had a C-section, the pelvic floor is probably still exhausted from supporting the extra weight of the baby and placenta.)
-And it's very typical, even for people who religiously strengthened and stretched the pelvic floor during pregnancy, to feel a little weird down there or not be able to feel anything at all when they try to tap into the area post-partum, says Laurel Proulx, DPT, PhD, a pelvic health physiotherapist in Colorado Springs and the founder of FEM Physical Therapy.
+And it’s very typical, even for people who religiously strengthened and stretched the PF during pregnancy, to feel a little weird down there or not be able to feel anything at all when they try to tap into the area postpartum, says Laurel Proulx, DPT, PhD, a pelvic health physical therapist in Colorado Springs and the founder of FEM Physical Therapy.

-"We don't regain the exact feeling or coordination directly after an ankle sprain or an ACL injury, and the same goes for your pelvic floor muscles after delivery", explains Proulx.
-Over time, you should naturally feel more control over your pelvic floor as the muscles heal, but it's always smart to get evaluated by a pelvic health physiotherapist as early as four to six weeks post-partum.
+“We don’t regain the exact feeling or coordination directly after an ankle sprain or an ACL injury, and the same goes for your pelvic floor muscles after delivery,” explains Proulx.
+Over time, you should naturally feel more control over your pelvic floor as the muscles heal, but it’s always smart to get evaluated by a pelvic health physical therapist as early as four to six weeks postpartum.
 In the meantime, try these methods to reconnect at home.